Trump gives new Pentagon chief a taste of his world view

 The Trump administration has had a rocky relationship with China.
 Like the Obama administration, Trump's government is concerned by what it calls China's militarization of disputed areas in the South China Sea and by its advances in certain high-tech weaponry.

 Separately, Shanahan's spokesman, Lt.
 Col. Joe Buccino, said that as part of Shanahan's ethics agreement he had stepped aside himself "for the duration of his service" at the Pentagon from "matters in which the Boeing Company is a party."
 Shanahan had worked for Boeing for 31 years, including in positions overseeing big defense programs.
+It's unclear whether Trump will nominate Shanahan for Senate confirmation as defense secretary or turn to another candidate.

 With Shanahan moving up from deputy secretary to acting secretary, the Pentagon's budget chief, David Norquist, has been chosen to fill in temporarily as the deputy secretary, according to Pentagon spokesman Tom Crosson.